Create your business plan with brilliance extraction

 - Examples are: “Increase revenues by 20%+ by December 31, 20XX” or “Develop and implement a companywide leadership and management training by 5/15/20XX”.

 - Next, let’s think up the strategies to get to your goals.
 This is your game plan.
 Don’t bite off too many strategies at once.
 Less is more because you will be more likely to execute what you focus on.
 Make sure that your game plan is consistent with your goals.
-For example, you may create strategies for marketing your business online, increase efficiency in operations, embark on new a new product development project, or work on improving accountability in your company.
+For example, you may create strategies for marketing your business online, increase efficiency in operations, embark on new a new product development project, or work on improving accountability such as using fundraise modeling software in your company.

 - Your action plan.
 This includes the specific tactics you will use to achieve your goals.
 I recommend you focus on 90 days.
 (If you want to set milestones farther into the future you can do that in the goal section.)
 In the action plan, the key is to carve out bite-size steps you can schedule and track.
 You are establishing accountability for yourself and your team.
 You are establishing it not only for your team but with your team.
 Once you have everyone’s buy-in, the team execution of the action steps will be a lot smoother.